-What is Program Compliance?
+What is Program Compliance in Partner Management?

 Program Compliance is the systematic adherence to the established rules, terms, and policies governing a business partnership program.
 It ensures that all partners operate within defined guidelines, maintaining program integrity, fairness, and overall effectiveness.
 For an IT company, this might involve partners following specific brand usage guidelines, adhering to agreed-upon pricing structures for software licenses, or properly managing customer data according to privacy regulations.
 In manufacturing, compliance could mean distributors maintaining minimum inventory levels for certain products, respecting territorial sales restrictions, or meeting specific service delivery standards for installation and maintenance.
 Effective compliance safeguards the brand, protects intellectual property, and ensures a consistent customer experience across the partner ecosystem.